AHangstefer/web-sprint-challenge-intro-to-react/starwars/interview.md

 Describe component state.

 Component state is for managing data.
-The data only re-renders (using energy) when the data changes.
+The component (one piece) only re-renders (using energy) when the data changes.

 Describe props.

-Props are like functions in Javascript.
+Props are like function arguments in Javascript.
 They allow you to pass data from one component to another.
+Relationship must be parent to child.
+Can only pass props down.

 What are side effects, and how do you sync effects in a React component to changes of certain state or props?